knetikmedia/knetikcloud-ruby-client/docs/NotificationsApi.md

 notification_id = "notification_id_example" # String | The id of the notification

 opts = {
-  notification: KnetikCloudClient::ValueWrapperstring.new # ValueWrapperstring | status
+  notification: KnetikCloudClient::UserNotificationStatusWrapper.new # UserNotificationStatusWrapper | status
 }

 begin